-Those Commissions are composed of at least three Directors acting as President, Vice President and Member, with the participation of officers from the different areas involved in each Commission.
-They meet on a weekly basis, except in justified cases.
+Those Commissions are composed of at least three Directors acting as President, Vice President and Member, except as specifically provided for by the operating rules of each of such Commissions.
+Their meetings are held with the participation of officers from the different areas in accordance with the duties of each Commission.
+They meet on a weekly basis, except in justified cases and/or as specifically provided for by the operating rules of each of them.

-Commissions are as follows: Commercial Banking and Individual Banking, International Banking; Risk and Collection Management; Human Resources and Administrative Inquiries; Money Laundering Control and Prevention Committee; General Audit, Legal Affairs and Operations; Finance; Marketing and Press and Public Relations; Planning and Management Control; Systems and Organization; Administration and Banking Security.
+Commissions are as follows: Commercial Banking and Individual Banking, International Banking; Risk and Collection Management; Human Resources; Committee for Control and Prevention of Money Laundering, Financing of Terrorism and Other Illegal Activities; General Audit, Legal Affairs and Operations; Finance; Marketing and Press and Public Relations; Planning and Management Control; Systems and Organization; Administration and Governance, Risk and Compliance.